Pastoral Care and Wellbeing

 We aim to provide a solid foundation for each pupil’s success while they are with us and beyond.

 At GES, all class teachers and teaching assistants monitor the wellbeing and development of children carefully.
 As a staff team, we communicate regularly in order to help each and every pupil to flourish.

 Pupils are encouraged to share any concerns or worries they may have with any trusted adult within the school community.
-For parents, the first point of contact will in most cases be their child’s class teacher, while our Head of Pastoral Care and Wellbeing and other members of the senior leadership team are available at any time to support further.
+For parents, the first point of contact will in most cases be their child’s class teacher, while our Head of Pastoral Care and Wellbeing (Mrs Brown, pictured here above) and other members of the senior leadership team are available at any time to support further.

-- gather ideas on our school charity, the dining hall, homework - and more!
+- gathered ideas on our school charity, the dining hall, homework - and more!

-- make decisions about who uses which playground equipment, where and why
+- made decisions about who uses which playground equipment, where and why

 We are very proud of the contribution of our School Council to the life of our school community.
 Look out for news of their continued hard work and minutes of our latest meeting on the notice board in GES reception.

-On joining GES all children become a member of one of the following houses:
+On joining the Primary, all children become a member of one of the following houses: